 - Google Suite

 Sample Customer Service Coordinator Work Experience Bullet Points

 Your skills show what you know, and your work experience demonstrates your ability to apply them!
-This section can be leveraged to give you a huge advantage over the competition, so maximize the chance to show your ability to coordinate and leave a positive impact.
+This section can give you a huge advantage over the competition, so maximize the chance to show your ability to coordinate and positively impact your team.

 Now, think of how you can measure that impact.
-You’ll need to back every accomplishment with quantifiable metrics like satisfaction percentages, improved project counts, and positive review rates.
+Back every customer service success story with quantifiable metrics like satisfaction percentages, improved project counts, and positive review rates.

 Consider how you’ve improved the value and reputation of the company, and use metrics to highlight key examples.
 Did your social media efforts pay off via better lead generation?
 Did you initiate a plan that reduced complaint calls?